alonbardavid/alonbd.com/blog/suspending_mobx_computation.md

 }
 ```

-so instead of `@computed` you can use `suspendableComputed` and stop the computations but
+so instead of _@computed_ you use _suspendableComputed_ and whenever you
-still keep all the mobx goodness.
+want to suspend all computation you simply call `setSuspended(true)` and
+anything calling the computed function will get a cached value.
+When you want to start evaluating again, you call `setSuspended(false)`
+and the last change that should have triggered your _computed_ evaluation is
+triggered again.

 ### Alternatives